spartanbio/schedio/README.md

 $ git checkout -b <feature-branch>
 ```

+> Make sure to run the terminal as an administrator.

 `@` and `~` have been aliased to `src/` in webpack. `@@` and `~~` have also been aliased to the
 project root.